nezihemervegurel/icml2023/_contributors/alberto.md

 name: Alberto Merola
 img: /assets/img/AM.jpg
 affiliation: AICURA medical GmbH
 minibio: Alberto is Head of Data Science at AICURA medical, where he and his team are working on a secure and scalable runtime environment for AI algorithms.
-His exoertise is in machine learning and neuroimaging.
+His expertise is in machine learning and neuroimaging.
 mail: alberto.merola@aicura-medical.com
 website: https://aicura-medical.com/en/
 twitter: